alsutton/mastodon-aws-architecture/README.md

 ## Data Storage Layer (Aurora, ElastiCache, S3)

-We unitially only used S3 for storage and seperated PostgreSQL out from each Masotdon instance, but then I found out that the timeline for the accounts users follow is stored in Redis.
+We initially only used S3 for storage and seperated PostgreSQL out from each Masotdon instance, but then I found out that the timeline for the accounts users follow is stored in Redis.

 We're running multiple Masotdon EC2 instances for the same domain, which meant that folk would sometimes